Independent Pricing Intelligence · Salesforce · Discount Benchmarks

 Final 2 weeks of fiscal quarter+5-15% incremental discountAEs need to close quota; Business Desk more flexible

-Q4 (November–January 31)+8–20% incremental discountFiscal year-end; maximum internal pressure to close
+Q4 (November to January 31)+8-20% incremental discountFiscal year-end; maximum internal pressure to close

 February (post fiscal year-end)-5-10% (reduced flexibility)New fiscal year; no quota urgency; pipeline building mode

-Renewal Uplift Benchmarks: What Salesforce Charges If You Don’t Push Back
+Renewal Uplift Benchmarks: What Salesforce Charges If You Do Not Push Back

 Salesforce contracts historically included a standard 7% annual renewal uplift.
-In recent years, customers report increasingly aggressive uplift proposals of 8–10%+, particularly when they are not expanding their footprint.
-Combined with the 2023 list price increase (7–9%) and the August 2025 increase (6%), enterprises that have not actively renegotiated face compounding cost growth of 13–25% over a three-year period without adding a single user or product.
+In recent years, customers report increasingly aggressive uplift proposals of 8-10%+.
+Combined with list price increases, enterprises that have not actively renegotiated face compounding cost growth of 13-25% over a three-year period without adding a single user.

 Uplift ScenarioSalesforce DefaultNegotiable TargetBest Outcome